 After soliciting public commentary, the USPSTF issued their new guidelines in December, 2013.
-These new guidelines do not take into account most of FORCE's concerns and suggestions.
-Below is a review of our concerns and the response by the USPSTF.
-We are encouraging our members to read about FORCEs concerns with these guidelines, sign our petition, and share our petition with others.
-We will focus our advocacy efforts in the upcoming year on addressing the gaps remaining in these new guidelines in access to preventive cancer genetics services.
+These new guidelines do not take into account many concerns affecting the HBOC community.
+Below is a review of the concerns and the response by the USPSTF.
+We are encouraging our constituents to become familiar with these issues so they can self-advocate and inform us about any problems with coverage of services.
+We are currently focusing our advocacy efforts on addressing the gaps in these guidelines.

 In April 2013, the USPSTF released a new draft version of the guidelines and solicited public commentary; the update made few changes to the 2005 guidelines and grades.
-In April 2013, FORCE responded with a letter that can be viewed here and voiced our concern about the serious gaps left by these guidelines.
-We submitted a second letter in October 2013 that focused on three important gaps in their guidelines that have the highest level of supporting evidence and are most inconsistent with USPSTF stated goals.
+FORCE responded with a letter and voiced our concern about the serious guideline omissions.
+We submitted a second letter in October 2013 that focused on three important gaps in the guidelines that have the highest level of supporting evidence and are most inconsistent with USPSTF stated goals.stent with USPSTF stated goals.

 FORCE received a response to our letter from the USPSTF.
-We do not feel the USPSTF adequately addressed our concerns.
-We submitted a sign-on letter with a reply to the USPSTF further explaining our lingering concerns.
-Below is an outline of the issues we raised in our most recent letter, the USPSTF response, and excerpts from our counter-response.
-We are soliciting additional signatures from researchers, health care providers, members of the HBOC community, and the general public demonstrating support for our request to the task force through our change.org petition.
+In our opinion, the USPSTF did not adequately address the concerns of the HBOC community.
+We submitted a sign-on letter and a change.org petition further explaining our lingering concerns to the USPSTF.
+Below is an outline of the issues we raised, the USPSTF response, and excerpts from our counter-response.

 The patient population covered by the guidelines does not include women with a known mutation in the family.